edhowland/vish/Syntax.md

 #### Setter and Getter methods

 Objects in Vish must use explicit setters and getters as lambda functions.
-As seen abobe in the prior example,  they can only have effect when executed with the '%' sigil.
+As seen above in the prior example,  they can only have effect when executed with the '%' sigil.
 The reason for this is because each instance variable is saved in a closure.

-Consider this example where we try to use just accessor a dereference  method:
+Consider this example where we try to use just accesor a dereference  method:

 ```
 defn Getter(x) {